torte71/tmteststuff/updating.md

          - Install (downgrade) the dtb file:
 	   `sudo cp xtract/home/mks/rk3328-roc-cc.dtb /boot/dtb/rockchip/`
     - **Keep that kernel-version** (choose one of the following options):
-      - a) Don't update "System" at all.
+      - Option a) Don't update "System" at all.
-      - b) Keep just that kernel-version (allows updating "System"):
+      - Option b) Keep just that kernel-version (allows updating "System"):
            `sudo apt-mark hold linux-image-edge-rockchip64 linux-dtb-edge-rockchip64`
-      - c) Freeze the kernel using "armbian-config".
+      - Option c) Freeze the kernel using "armbian-config".

 ### Updating Klipper
 - First log into the device using ssh or putty.